sergenes/next-train-israel-tooling/README.md

 ## Credits

 For a long time, I had to reverse-engineer the [rail.co.il](https://rail.co.il) site and crawl the data to create the database in a way that the app can work.
-However, recently, I found this repository with the unofficial API.
+Fortunately, recently, I found this repository with the unofficial API.
 It helped me a lot and saved me a bunch of time, so kudos to @sh0oki!

 [Unofficial Israel-Rail-API](https://github.com/sh0oki/israel-rail-api)